rdius/herelles/README.md

    git clone https://github.com/rdius/herelles.git
    ```
    ```
-   You can specify your own vocabulary of concept in the ./terms directory
+   You can specify your own vocabulary of concepts in the ./terms directory
    ```

 Install the requiered packages:

     pip install -r requirements.txt

-### Thematic Concepts Vocabulary for test in  ./voc_concepts

 ```
-pip install -r requirements.txt

-# Change the voc_concept_file and the spatial_extent to your own.
+# Change the vocabulary of concept file and the spatial extent to your own in main.py.

-voc_concept_file =  "./voc_concept/agriculture.txt"
-spatial_extent = 'montpellier'
-advanced_scraper(spatial_extent,voc_concept_file,voc_concept_file)
 ```